papyreparetout/Bluetooth-rotary-dial/README.md

 The hardware is made of a STM32 Bluepill connected to a BT201 Bluetooth module.

 Another similar realisation is made with an Arduino nano and a Purpletooth Jamboree module from Sparkfun

+change for the last version (main.cpp) due to Serial problems on STM32 and need to integrate the util sub programs into the main